zackaira/Blockons/readme.txt

 Add powerful and advanced blocks to your website to enhance the WordPress editor (previously known as Gutenberg), so you can easily create engaging and visually attractive website pages.

-We only have 12 blocks available at the moment, but we're working on more...
+We have 12 blocks available at the moment, but we're working on more...
 And we want to build what the you need, to be able to build a complete website using 1 blocks plugin.

-= Blockons Offers the following blocks =
+## Blockons Offers the following blocks

 &#9989; **Search Bar / Icon** block
 The Search Bar / Icon block was originally designed for Full Site Editing, to be added to the site header or footer, but the search icon block can be used as a normal search bar, and used anywhere on your website.
 It will add an editable search bar or an icon with a search bar drop down or popup for your site viewers to search for content on your website.